GabeScott/standard-works-vault/General Conference/2013 October - The Key to Spiritual Protection.md

 If the language of the scriptures at first seems strange to you, keep reading.
 Soon you will come to recognize the beauty and power found on those pages.

-Paul said, “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness.”5
+Paul said, “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness.”[^5]

 You can test this promise for yourself.

 We live in perilous times; nevertheless, we can find hope and peace for ourselves and for our families.
 Those living in sorrow, despairing at the possibility of children being rescued from where the world has taken them, must never give up.
-“Be not afraid, only believe.”6 Righteousness is more powerful than wickedness.
+“Be not afraid, only believe.”[^6] Righteousness is more powerful than wickedness.

 Children taught an understanding of the scriptures early in life will come to know the path they should walk and will be more inclined to remain on that path.
 Those who stray will have the ability to return and, with help, can find their way back.

 The sons of Mosiah fought against the Church for a time but later repented and underwent a dramatic change.
-In Alma we read, “These sons of Mosiah ... had waxed strong in the knowledge of the truth; for they were men of a sound understanding and they had searched the scriptures diligently, that they might know the word of God.”7
+In Alma we read, “These sons of Mosiah … had waxed strong in the knowledge of the truth; for they were men of a sound understanding and they had searched the scriptures diligently, that they might know the word of God.”[^7]

 President Joseph F. Smith was five years old when his father, Hyrum, was killed in Carthage Jail.
 Later, Joseph crossed the plains with his widowed mother.

 At age 15 he was called on a mission to Hawaii.
-He felt lost and alone and said: “I was very much oppressed. ...
-I felt as if I was so debased in my condition of poverty, lack of intelligence and knowledge, just a boy, that I hardly dared look [anyone] in the face.”
+He felt lost and alone and said: “I was very much oppressed. … I felt as if I was so debased in my condition of poverty, lack of intelligence and knowledge, just a boy, that I hardly dared look \[anyone\] in the face.”

 While pondering his plight one night, young Joseph dreamed he was on a journey, rushing as fast as he possibly could.
 He carried with him a small bundle.
 Finally, he came to a wonderful mansion, which was his destination.
 As he approached, he saw a sign which read, “Bath.”
 He quickly went in and washed himself.
 He opened his little bundle and found clean white clothing—“a thing,” he said, “I had not seen for a long time.”
 He put them on and rushed to the door of the mansion.

 “I knocked,” he said, “and the door opened, and the man who stood there was the Prophet Joseph Smith.
-He looked at me a little reprovingly, and the first words he said [were]: ‘Joseph, you are late.’
+He looked at me a little reprovingly, and the first words he said \[were\]: ‘Joseph, you are late.’
 Yet I took confidence and said:

-“‘Yes, but I am clean—I am clean!’”8
+“‘Yes, but I am clean—I am clean!’”[^8]

 And so it can be for each of us.